Skip to main content

 Image from Koen Smilde

-A must-visit for all art lovers, the Rijksmuseum spans 800 years of art history.
-Masterpieces by Rembrandt van Rijn, Jan Steen and Frans Hals are just the tip of the iceberg in the vast collections.
-Highlights include Rembrandt’s The Nightwatch and Cuypers Library, the most extensive and oldest art history library in the Netherlands, with a beautiful spiral staircase that begs to be photographed.
+A must-visit for all art lovers, the Rijksmuseum spans 800 years of Dutch art history.
+Take in masterpieces by Rembrandt van Rijn, Jan Steen and Frans Hals, but these masters are just the tip of the iceberg in the museum's vast collections.
+Highlights include Rembrandt’s The Nightwatch and the iconic Cuypers Library, the most extensive and oldest art history library in the Netherlands, with a beautiful spiral staircase that begs to be photographed.

 Stedelijk Museum permanent collection